Dawn Perlmutter's "Dark Subculture"

 It's been almost twenty year since I wrote the first version of this article.

-However, her book is still sold online in Kindle format and hardcover, which
+However, her book is still sold online in Kindle format and hardcover, which keeps this criticism relevant.

 In this article I am going to challenge the validity of a forensic textbook from a major academic publisher.
 You might question my qualifications for doing so since I don't have a degree in Sociology, Psychology, Criminology, or Forensics -- but neither does the author of the book.
 Her advanced degrees are in Philosophy.